sooxiaotong/VR_Runner/README.md

 # VR-Runner

 - Work in progress
-- Originally made for Github Game Off 2016 but I did not get it done in line
+- Originally made for Github Game Off 2016 but I did not get it done in tine
 - uses Unity 5.4.2
 - For learning purpose